Great Truth! What are “Autoflowering” Seeds

 The Details!
 What are autoflowering seeds?

-What is the History of Autoflower Seeds and How Do They Differ from Photoperiod Seeds?
+What is the History of Autoflower Seeds?

 We know all plants require sunlight, but the amount of sunlight varies between plants and even strains of plants.
 Photoperiod cannabis reacts to changes in the natural environment, specifically the amount of daylight available during the growing season—as summer wanes and the days grow shorter, cannabis plants begin to flower.